New Students: Welcome to the ILR School

 Keep in mind that the ILR School has a residency requirement.
 The ILR Faculty believe that full-time study for a defined period best promotes intellectual development and best prepares students for citizenship and careers.
 Consequently, undergraduates must complete eight semesters of full-time study, which can include work done while on an approved credit internship or study abroad program, in order to meet your degree requirements.

 You will not be able to drop any of the block-scheduled courses without approval of an advisor in OSS.
 Some of you may have some space in your schedule that will allow you to add a distribution course (Western Intellectual Tradition, Science and Technology, or Cultural Perspectives) or a free elective.
-You will be able to add a course through Student Center by following the steps on the Creating Your Schedule page.
+You will be able to add a course through Student Center by following the steps on the Creating Your Schedule web page.

 Again, you can check out what your options may be at the ILR curriculum link above.

 First-Year Writing Seminars

 Cornell students are required to complete at least 6 credits (2 courses) of written expression in the first two semesters at the University.
 The First-Year Writing Seminar course enrollment is through an electronic ballot process.
 You should refer to the Knight Writing Institute website for more information on First-Year Writing Seminar enrollment.
 ILR Faculty policy allows students to meet one of the required first-year writing courses with AP credit for English Language or Literature with a score of 4 or 5.
 An IB English Literature score of 7 or above can also serve to meet one of the first-year writing courses.
 Those scores should be submitted directly to the Admissions Processing Center.